The geometry of null-like disformal transformations: The disformal operator revisited

-The trick consisting of taking an unit vector in the direction of $V^{a}$ and completing this set to an orthonormal basis proves that the disformal operator has a basis of eigenvectors.
+The trick consisting of taking a unit vector in the direction of $V^{a}$ and completing this set to an orthonormal basis proves that the disformal operator has a basis of eigenvectors.

 Intending to extend this idea to the case of a null-like disformal transformation, the overt problem is that $V^a$ cannot belong to an orthonormal basis.
 One could, however, do the second best thing: Consider a null-like tetrad basis at an arbitrary point $p\in\mathcal{M}$ (i.e., a Newman-Penrose basis) where $V^a=e^a_{(0)}$.
 The background metric in this basis is given by